weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

 You can also use this script `launch-demo-containers.sh` to launch all six containers.

-To check the status of your containers, run `docker ps`  Also, you may want to run `weave status dns` to ensure that the containers have been discovered by weaveDNS.
+To check the status of your containers, run `docker ps`  Also, you may want to run `weave status dns` to ensure that the containers have been discovered by `weavedns`.

 ## What Just Happened